Hardmath123/hardmath123.github.io/content/terminal-screenies.md

 beauty.

 It turns out that taking nice screenshots is filled with icky pitfalls and undocumented secrets.
-Here's how you do it *right*--on a Mac running a relatively recent OSX.
+Here's how you do it *right*---on a Mac running a relatively recent OSX.

 ## Basic principles